Support Page Content

 Health and Wellness Promotion

-Yes, at this time all HWP events, presentations, and workshops have been cancelled or moved to a virtual format.
+Yes, all wellness events, presentations, and workshops will be held virtually.
 For wellness tips and updates about services and future events, follow us on Instagram or Facebook - @shcssacstate.

 Are nutrition appointments available with the Registered Dietitian?